catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 .. _dashboard-cluster-creation:

-Creating a cluster from the Catalyst Cloud Dashboard
+Creating a cluster from the Catalyst Cloud dashboard
 ====================================================

 One of the ways to create a kubernetes cluster is by using the section on our